-Ingesting Cloud Assets from AWS requires a Cortex XDR Pro per TB license.
+Ingesting Cloud Assets from AWS requires a Cortex XDR Pro per GB license.

 Cortex XDR provides a unified, normalized asset inventory for cloud assets in AWS.
 This capability provides deeper visibility to all the assets and superior context for incident investigation.

 To receive cloud assets from AWS, you must configure the Collection Integrations settings in Cortex XDR using the Cloud Inventory data collector to configure the AWS wizard.
 The AWS wizard includes instructions to be completed both in AWS and the AWS wizard screens.
 After you set up data collection, Cortex XDR begins receiving new data from the source.

 As soon as Cortex XDR begins receiving cloud assets, you can view the data in → , where All Assets and Specific Cloud Assets pages display the data in a table format.

 To configure the AWS cloud assets collection in Cortex XDR.

 Select→ → → .